odalysadam/MyABC/README.md

 # MyABC
-Thesis project.
+Thesis project prototype.
 Application for children to learn how to write letters